 Horse training is the music of psychological and physical pressure orchestrated by timing.
 It is a waltz or a tango between two synchronized partners: A horseman and his horse.

 The information and opinions presented here are meant for anyone who is as passionate about horses as we are.
-The pictures and videos are neither professional nor perfect representations of finished horses or trainers.
+The pictures and videos are neither professional nor perfect representations of finished horses, trainers nor techniques.
+We use them for our own critiques and fine-tuning our own performances.
 Camera work and horse work are sometimes not compatible due to time and personnel restraints, so we take photos and videos when we can and try to make them as instructive as possible after the fact.

 This is a compendium of life at the Kristull Ranch in Austin, Tx.
-It was started to chronicle the journey through the world of horsemanship that is on-going at the ranch.
+It was started in 2010 to chronicle the journey through the world of horsemanship that is ongoing at the ranch.
 As we learned together, the site has become a sort of Horsemanship for Dummies.

 Most articles are written by myself, Jackie Nelson.
 I am an animal behavior specialist and horse trainer.
 I have been training dogs and horses for many years.
 I have a degree in Social Psychology and 40 years experience teaching animals and their humans how to maximize their bonds and live together as mutually respected and enjoyed companions.

 While I have trained several horses, I do not train professionally for other people nor for compensation.
 My interests are strictly a personal passion and spiritual journey accompanied by my friends.
 I learned a lot along the way and still have much to learn.

 You will probably notice that I am older.
 Many photographs were taken when I was just 63.
 The movies weren’t added until I was 70.
 In the wake of age and accidents, my physical body has gotten more arthritic, but my passion has not waned.